NASA-AMMOS/3DTilesRendererJS/README.md

 update() : void
 ```

-Updates the tiles to render and kicks off loads for the appropriate tiles in the 3d tile set.
+Updates the tiles to render and kicks off loads for the appropriate tiles in the 3d tileset.

 Both `group.matrixWorld` and all cameras world matrices are expected to be up to date before this is called.